-Bill Sayle Scholarship Two $1000 scholarships given per semester (summer excluded) in honor of Professor Bill Sayle who served as the director of Undergraduate Programs for GTL from 2003 to 2007, when he passed away from pancreatic cancer.
-Dr. Sayle was a champion and advocate for students throughout his career.
+Bill Sayle Scholarship Two, $1,000 scholarships given per semester (Fall and Spring semesters; Summer semester excluded) in honor of Professor Bill Sayle, who served as the Director of Undergraduate Programs for Georgia Tech-Lorraine from 2003 to 2007.
+Dr. Sayle passed away from pancreatic cancer in 2008.
+He was a champion and advocate for students throughout his career.
 This scholarship is intended to support motivated students with financial needs.

 - Enrollment in an engineering program at Georgia Tech

-- Participation in the Spring or Fall undergraduate programs at GTL
+- Participation in the Spring or Fall undergraduate programs at Georgia Tech-Lorraine

 - Minimum overall GPA of 3.0

 - Financial need

 - Completion of Bill Sayle Scholarship Application

 Application Deadlines: Fall: mid-June Spring: mid-November

 Armanios Family Georgia Tech-Lorraine Study Abroad Scholarship One $500 scholarship per semester is offered by the Armanios/Philobos family to support Georgia Tech-Lorraine’s study abroad program.
 These scholarships are designated for female engineering students.
 Dr. Armanios is a former member of the Aerospace Engineering faculty at Georgia Tech, and Dr. Philobos, affectionately known as “Mimi” is the architect of Georgia Tech’s Women in Engineering program.
 Both are now at the University of Texas, Arlington.
 Dr. Armanios is the Chair of the School of Aerospace and Mechanical Engineering and Dr. Philobos is Assistant Dean to the College of Engineering

 - Minimum overall GPA of 3.15 (Honors)- indicative of academic motivation